Approach to Sustainability

 Environmental Subcommittee

-The Environmental Subcommittee implements initiatives to ensure legal compliance, including environmental laws and regulations, reduce emissions of environmentally hazardous substances, and survey the activities of other companies in the industry.
+The Environmental Subcommittee implements initiatives to ensure legal compliance with environmental laws and regulations, including the Energy Conservation Act, reduce emissions of environmentally hazardous substances, and survey the activities of other companies in the industry.

 TCFD Subcommittee (TCFD=Task Force on Climate-related Financial Disclosures)